Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/4-numpy.md

 print(airports[:,1]) # outputs a specific column : ['Seattle' 'Houston' 'Boston']
 ```

 One functional difference between Python lists and NumPy arrays is that the latter are *homogeneous*.
 A Python list, for example, can contain integers and strings.
 A NumPy array can contain integers *or* strings, but it cannot contain both.
+You can determine what type of data an array holds by reading the array's `dtype` attribute.
+Similarly, the `nbytes` attribute tells you how much memory an array and all of its elements consume, which can be useful when comparing to the memory consumed by Python lists.

 ## Performing mathematical operations on NumPy arrays